Will Swan (musician): 2011–present: Secret Band

 Along with other Dance Gavin Dance members Eric Lodge, Matthew Mingus, and Jon Mess, Will Swan formed the band Secret Band in 2011.
 The name of the band derives from the idea of keeping it a secret from other members of Dance Gavin Dance, more so from vocalist Jonny Craig.
-The band released their self-titled debut EP in June 2014 and later released their self-titled debut full-length album, SECRETBAND LP, in July 2014.
-They have toured with other bands such as Dance Gavin Dance, Tilian Pearson, Stolas, SECRETS, Hail the Sun, Covet, and Sianvar.
+The band released their self-titled debut EP in June 2014.

-The band released two songs, "Lightning" and "Rabbit Hole", from their upcoming second studio album, on April 12, 2019.
-Their second studio album, titled LP2 was released on April 20, 2019, on Rise Records.

 2013–2019: Sianvar

 Sianvar is a post-hardcore supergroup founded by Will Swan with Hail the Sun's Donovan Melero (vocals), Stolas' Sergio Medina (guitar), A Lot Like Birds' Joseph Arrington (drums, percussion), and A Lot Like Birds' Michael Franzino (bass guitar).
 On November 8, 2013, the band released their first single, Sick Machine through Blue Swan Records.
 They released the Sianvar EP on January 5, 2014.
 Their debut studio album, Stay Lost, was released on August 4, 2016.
-In 2018, Franzino departed from the band.
-It was confirmed that Swan would pursue bass guitar on the group's upcoming second full-length studio album.

-In April 2019, Sianvar announced that they were going on an indefinite hiatus, despite having finished tracking their second studio album.

 2019–present: Royal Coda

 On June 5, 2019, Swan was announced to be a guitarist in the American post-hardcore band Royal Coda, who are signed to his independent record label Blue Swan Records and consists of lead vocalist Kurt Travis, former Stolas guitarist Sergio Medina, and former A Lot Like Birds drummer Joe Arrington.
 Swan recorded guitar and bass guitar with producer Kris Crummett for the band's second studio album, Compassion, which was released on November 7, 2019.
 Swan's first tour with the group took place from September 13 to October 13, 2019, on Hail the Sun's US tour with Strawberry Girls and VIS.
 In a post on Facebook, Dance Gavin Dance confirmed that Compassion was a spiritual sequel to the group's 2009 studio album, Happiness, which also features both Kurt Travis and Will Swan.

 On July 6, 2022, the band announced their third studio album, To Only A Few At First, and released two songs, "We Slowly Lose Hope For Things To Come" and "Screen Time Overload", the former of which had a music video premiere on Blue Swan Records channel on YouTube.
-The band performed as support on Dance Gavin Dance's US summer tour from July 26 to August 24, 2022 along with Body Thief.
+The band performed as support on Dance Gavin Dance's US summer tour from July 26 to August 24, 2022, along with Body Thief.